 More than just being a colossal dick, prosecutors are likely to emphasize the massive drain of resources Miller’s alleged prank caused.
 The complaint notes that the threat delayed four trains for up to a hour and a half, and ultimately cost more than 1,000 passengers a combined 38 days and a half worth of time.

 Miller’s reputation as a frequently rowdy drunk, sexist, and horrible co-worker precedes him, but it’s not the first time he’s been accused of more disturbing behavior.
-He was arrested for slapping an Uber driver in 2016 (an incident that ultimately led to a settlement with the driver reached just this past March), and of sexually assaulting and punching a woman during college.
+He was arrested for slapping an Uber driver in 2016 (an incident that ultimately led to a settlement with the driver reached just this past March), and has been accused of sexually assaulting and punching a woman during college.

 Neither Miller nor his agent have immediately responded to a request for comment.
 Miller appeared before an US District Court in New Haven Tuesday and was released on a $100,000 bond.